theletterf/english-lang/README.md

 - Resilience: English programs can execute on organic hardware despite severe syntax errors.
 - Polymorphism: English evolves over time without having to refactor existing codebases.

 English's stability makes it ideal for long-term projects where data integrity is more important than precision: The last breaking change in the specifications happened five centuries ago and there are no plans for further major releases.

 English's mantra is "there's more than one way to say it".

-The English community is vibrant, with more than 150 distributions available.
-For a complete list of forks see [List of dialects](https://en.wikipedia.org/wiki/List_of_dialects_of_English).

 ## Syntax